Caesar: Sure. That's how you perceive it. But to that mouse, you are the intruder.

 - Heads, Tails, Edge: An attempted resolution to a There Is Only One Bed dilemma.

-- Additionally, the fact the movie seemingly takes place in the 1940s allows for some interesting parody and social commentary on the period, if one pays close attention to the subtext.
+- Hidden Depths: The fact the movie seemingly takes place in the 1940s allows for some interesting parody and social commentary on the period, if one pays close attention to the subtext.

 - Hoist by His Own Petard: Ernie and Lars frequently get hurt by the very thing they intended to use against the mouse.
 In one instance, they cover the floor of the kitchen in mousetraps, only to end up trapped themselves.